-- During any calendar quarter commencing after the calendar quarter ending on September 30, 2019 (and only during such calendar quarter), if the last reported sale price of the Class A Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; - During the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Convertible Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Class A Common Stock and the conversion rate on each such trading day; - If the Company calls any or all of the Convertible Notes for redemption (which the Company may not do prior to June 6, 2022), at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or - Upon the occurrence of specified corporate events.
+- During any calendar quarter, if the last reported sale price of the Class A Common Stock for at least 20 trading days (whether or not consecutive) during a period of 30 consecutive trading days ending on, and including, the last trading day of the immediately preceding calendar quarter is greater than or equal to 130% of the conversion price on each applicable trading day; - During the five business day period after any five consecutive trading day period (the "measurement period") in which the trading price (as defined in the Indenture) per \$1,000 principal amount of Convertible Notes for each trading day of the measurement period was less than 98% of the product of the last reported sale price of the Class A Common Stock and the conversion rate on each such trading day; - If the Company calls any or all of the Convertible Notes for redemption (which the Company may not do prior to June 6, 2022), at any time prior to the close of business on the scheduled trading day immediately preceding the redemption date; or - Upon the occurrence of specified corporate events.

 On or after December 1, 2023 until the close of business on the business day immediately preceding the maturity date, holders may convert their Convertible Notes at any time, regardless of the foregoing circumstances.
 Upon conversion, the Company may satisfy its conversion obligation by paying and/or delivering, as the case may be, cash, shares of Class A Common Stock or a combination of cash and shares of the Class A Common Stock, at the Company's election, in the manner and subject to the terms and conditions provided in the Indenture.
+The Company intends to settle the principal amount of the Convertible Notes in cash and the conversion spread in shares.

-During the quarter ended December 31, 2019, the conditions allowing holders of the Convertible Notes to convert were not met.
-Therefore, the Convertible Notes were classified as long-term debt on the consolidated balance sheet as of December 31, 2019.
+During the quarter ended December 31, 2020, the conditions allowing holders of the Convertible Notes to convert were not met.
+Therefore, the Convertible Notes were classified as long-term debt on the consolidated balance sheet as of December 31, 2020.

-As of December 31, 2019, the "if converted value" did not exceed the principal amount of the Convertible Notes since the closing sales price of the Company's common stock was less than the conversion price of the Convertible Notes.
+As of December 31, 2020, the "if-converted value" exceeded the principal amount of the Convertible Notes by \$57.8 million.

 The Company accounts for the Convertible Notes as separate liability and equity components.
-The carrying amount of the liability component of the Convertible Notes was calculated by measuring the fair value of similar debt instruments that do not have an associated convertible feature.
-The Company determined the carrying amount of the liability component as the present value of its cash flows using a discount rate of approximately 5.5%.
-The estimated interest rate was applied to the Convertible Notes, which resulted in a fair value of the liability component of \$178.2 million upon issuance, calculated as the present value of future contractual payments based on the \$230.0 million aggregate principal amount.
+The carrying amount of the liability component of the Convertible Notes was calculated by measuring the fair value of similar debt instruments that did not have an associated convertible feature.
+The carrying amount of the equity component representing the conversion option was determined by deducting the fair value of the liability component from the par value of the Convertible Notes.
 The excess of the principal amount of the liability component over its carrying amount, or the debt discount, is amortized to interest expense over the term of the Convertible Notes using the effective interest method.
-The \$51.8 million difference between the gross proceeds received from issuance of the Convertible Notes of \$230.0 million and the estimated fair value of the liability component represents the equity component, or the "Conversion Option", of the Convertible Notes and was recorded in additional paid-in capital.
+The \$51.8 million difference between the gross proceeds received from issuance of the Convertible Notes of \$230.0 million and the estimated fair value of the liability component of \$178.2 million, represents the equity component that was recorded in additional paid-in capital.
 The equity component is not remeasured as long as it continues to meet the conditions for equity classification.